Vera Paul: Conservation

 In the 1950s, Paul became a member of the Reading & District Natural History Society and regularly supplied plant records for the Reading Naturalist journal.
 In 1964 Paul wrote an article for the Reading Naturalist on the history of her orchid findings and what indicators to search for when finding them.

 On 14 November 1959, Paul and a group of naturalists met at the City of Oxford School, New Inn Hall Street, to form the Berkshire, Buckinghamshire, and Oxfordshire Naturalists' Trust, now known as the Berks, Bucks & Oxon Wildlife Trust (BBOWT), a conservation charity that protects local wildlife.
 In 1962, whilst volunteering for the charity and working as headteacher at Henley Grammar School, Paul was essential in the acquisition of the Warburg Nature Reserve near Henley-on-Thames, through her appeals, the charity raised £25,000 to purchase 247 acres of land.
 From the 1960s, Paul herself conducted a detailed list of over 400 species found in the reserve.

-Paul was an active member of the Botanical Society of Britain and Ireland (BSBI) and took part in their survey which lead to the production of the first National Plant Atlas in 1962.
+Paul was an member of the Botanical Society of Britain and Ireland (BSBI) and took part in their survey which lead to the production of the first National Plant Atlas in 1962.